carloslfu/BBlocks.js/readme.md

 # BBlocks.js (alpha version)

 BBlocks is lightweight, flexible, simplist and hackable graphical library for building GUIs based on SVG components.
-This project is mainly inspired in [Blockly][blockly-git] and [Snap-BYOB][snap-git] awesome proyects.
+This project is mainly inspired in [Blockly][blockly-git] and [Snap-BYOB][snap-git] awesome projects.

 The main idea is make a graphical library with some advanced features for use in a block editor, but can be used in anything.
-The goal is construct an advanced visual programming editor in top of this proyect.
-The editor should be able to be used in production, either individually or as embedded editor, see [Blocklify][blocklify-git] proyect.
+The goal is construct an advanced visual programming editor in top of this project.
+The editor should be able to be used in production, either individually or as embedded editor, see [BB editor][bb-editor-git] project.

 A [live demo][livedemo].
 [livedemo]: https://carloslfu.github.io/BBlocks.js/demos/basic/demo.html